To jump to any of the TexLinx sections on this page, click:

 TexLinx Release Notes lets system users know what has been modified in the TexLinx Instruction Guide or when a new item is added to the TexLinx Resources page - PDF (297 KB) updated March 31, 2017

-Registration for the November TexLinx Basics Demonstration Training Class is now CLOSED and no class is scheduled for December.
+Registration for the February TexLinx Basics Demonstration Training Class is now CLOSED.

-Registration for the January 25, 2018, class will be posted soon.
+Registration for the March 28, 2018, class will be posted in early March.

-Registration for this class is offered to TexLinx users assigned to the Role of Records Center User but RMOs and RMLs are welcome to register, just be aware that this class does not cover Retention Schedule instruction in TexLinx or other RMO/RML duties in TexLinx.
+Registration for this class is offered to Austin-based TexLinx users assigned to the Role of Records Center User but RMOs and RMLs are welcome to register, just be aware that this class does not cover Retention Schedule instruction in TexLinx or other RMO/RML duties in TexLinx.
+If you have already attended a TexLinx Demonstration Training Class and need to attend again, feel free to sign up during the registration period.

 When registering, if you do not get an email reply soon after submitting the form, your registration did not process, please try again.